THE NEW YORK MUSIC DAILY PUBLICITY STUNT

 A: Life is full of ironies.

-Q: I understand that very soon, you’ll be trying to pull off your one-and-only publicity stunt here which is to break the record of the most consecutive concerts ever covered by a music writer.
+Q: I understand that very soon, you’ll be trying to pull off your one-and-only publicity stunt here which is to break the record for most consecutive daily concerts ever covered by a music writer.
 Don’t you already own that record?